Dutch Merger Control

 If the parties (partially) implement a transaction before clearance:

 Penalties are imposed in practice.
 In 2013, for example, the ACM imposed a fine on Motorhuis (case 7491) because the standstill obligation had been infringed.
-We are unaware of any more recent precedents.
+There are no more recent precedents of note.

 The Dutch Competition Act does not state whether it is possible to ring-fence or hold separate businesses and/or assets in order to allow global closing.
 In addition, there is no sufficiently clear case law.
 The undertakings may, however, consider consulting the ACM informally where they are considering to implement a ring-fencing structure with regard to the Netherlands.